fieldtrip/website/tutorial/tms-eeg.md

 The cfg structure we obtained from **[ft_definetrial](/reference/ft_definetrial)** contains enough information for ft_preprocessing to read our data from disk into trials.
 We will, however, also specify that the data should be re-referenced.
 As it can take quite a while (5-10 minutes) to read-in the data, the processed data can be found [here](https://download.fieldtriptoolbox.org/tutorial/tms/sp/data_tms_raw.mat).
 If you have downloaded this file, you can load the data with:

-    load data_tms_raw;
+    load data_tms_raw

 Here you have to make sure that the .mat file is located in the present working directory of MATLAB.

 {% include markup/skyblue %}
-You can skip the following block of code if you have downloaded data_tms_raw in the previous step.**
+You can skip the following block of code if you have downloaded `data_tms_raw.mat` in the previous step.
 {% include markup/end %}

 To read the trials from the original data file on disk, use the following: